-Then submit your manuscript to the following e-mail address: email@example.com.
+Then submit your manuscript to firstname.lastname@example.org.
 Please attach your manuscript as a MS Word doc and also as a PDF.
 In each of your two attachments, please include Tables and Figures.
 Please also suggest (and provide contact information for) three or four reviewers who would be qualified to review your manuscript.
-Remember to include key words and to list your affiliations, university or otherwise.
+Remember to include keywords and to list your affiliations, university or otherwise.

 WATER publishes original research papers, reviews, and tutorials.
 A research paper deals with the results of experimental studies on some aspect of water.
 A review paper includes an extended literature review with complete bibliography (including authors’ own work).
 It may also emphasize the authors’ new unpublished findings, and an extended discussion that puts the topic into proper perspective.
 A review can also be based on a complete bibliography of an author’s own recent work in relation to others.
 A tutorial paper contains an organized, comprehensive review of all relevant published material, as for a teaching lecture.

 As WATER is an exclusively online journal, style issues are important to follow.
 Two copies of the manuscript should be submitted: one as a MS Word document and the other as a PDF exported from the MS Word doc.
 Each copy should contain all relevant figures and tables, etc. Please DO NOT submit as a .DOCX file.

 There are no practical limitations concerning illustrations; monochrome or color are equally acceptable.
 Figures should be prepared in a digital format, .JPG, minimum 300 dpi.
 This will insure the highest rate of conversion.
 Do not send us your images as .TIFF files, or as anything other than .JPG files.